 Overscale is where the mariner has zoomed larger than the largest maximumDisplayScale of the ENC data that is shown in the mariner’s viewing window.

-Overscale Indication
+Overscale Indication [UNDER DEVELOPMENT]

 The overscale indication is intended to remind the mariner that the size of chart errors is magnified when they increase the display scale.
 A 1 mm error at maximumDisplayScale of 1/20,000 becomes a 1.3 mm error at a display scale of 1/15,000 and a 2 mm error at 1/10,000.